thebtf/google-docs-mcp/README.md

   - Check the Claude Desktop logs (see the official MCP debugging guide).
   - Make sure all `console.log` status messages in the server code were changed to `console.error`.
 - **Google Authorization Errors:**
-  - Ensure you enabled the correct APIs (Docs, Drive).
+  - Ensure you enabled the correct APIs (Docs, Sheets, Drive).
   - Make sure you added your email as a Test User on the OAuth Consent Screen.
   - Verify the `credentials.json` file is correctly placed in the project root.
+  - **If you're upgrading from an older version:** You may need to delete your existing `token.json` file and re-authenticate to grant the new Sheets API scope.
 - **Tab-related Errors:**
   - If you get "Tab with ID not found", use `listDocumentTabs` to see all available tab IDs
   - Ensure you're using the correct tab ID format (typically a short alphanumeric string)